sitecrafting/conifer/docs/what-is-conifer.md

 First, Conifer aims to be even _more_ opinionated.
 It requires PHP 7.0+.
 It leverages PHP's new type-hinting features extensively.
 It takes the philosophy of Timber as a _premise_ and builds on it.

 Second, Conifer aims to be _bigger_.
 Compared to Conifer, Timber aims to be a fairly thin, OO wrapper around core WordPress functionality.
 Conifer is a bit beefier, capturing abstractions across a wider range of functionality.
 For example, Timber introduces a convenient mechanism for adding Twig functions and filters to the view layer, along with a few choice implementations like the `Image` function.
-Conifer in turn provides a wealth of different functions and filters out of the box, and a more streamlined interface for adding your own.
+Conifer in turn provides a wealth of different functions and filters out of the box.

 While we feel that Timber and Conifer's philosophies are extremely compatible, they are not identical.
 We didn't feel it would be appropriate or effective to impose our design decisions on the wider Timber community, and we didn't want to bloat the Timber codebase with more stuff than it needs in order to be the great foundation it already is.